meywd/photoshop-python-api-mcp-server/README.md

 - **PS_VERSION**: Specify the Photoshop version to connect to (e.g., "2024", "2023", "2022", etc.)
 - **command**: Use `uvx` for the standard approach
 - **args**: Use `["photoshop-mcp-server"]` to run the Photoshop MCP server
-  - To specify a Python version explicitly, use `["--python", "3.10", "photoshop-mcp-server"]`
+  - To specify a Python version explicitly, use `["--python", "3.10", "photoshop-mcp-server"]` (any version from 3.10 to 3.14 is supported)

 ## Key Features